/

 CTA – Call to Action

-A Call to Action is any text, image, video, or other media designed to get an immediate response from the person reading or hearing it.
-CTAs are used extensively as part of digital marketing strategies to generate leads and sales.
+A call to action is any text, image, video, or other media designed to get an immediate response from the person reading or hearing it.
+CTAs are widely used in digital marketing strategies to generate leads and drive sales.

-We hope this article about CRM-related acronyms helps you to take in more information in your next meeting or contribute more to your next conversation.
+We hope this CRM-related acronyms glossary helps you absorb more information in your next meeting or contribute more to an upcoming conversation.

-If you’re in the process of researching CRM vendors or buying software for your organization, you’ll better understand the industry jargon that sometimes gets thrown around.
+If you’re researching CRM vendors or buying software for your organization, you’ll better understand the industry acronyms that often get thrown around.